RayDeeUx/DeathScreenTweaks/README.md

 Original mod idea by [actualkanyewest](https://gdbrowser.com/u/28091796).

-This Geode mod is licensed under LGPLv2, and is unavailable for macOS.
+This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2, and may be prone to bugs on macOS.

 ![demo](https://github.com/RayDeeUx/DisturbingNewBests/blob/main/demoOne.png)